Our Biodiversity

 Our Farmland

-Even in the agricultural areas there is still wildlife to see.
+Even in the agricultural areas there is still a variety of life to see.
 There are still a few corn buntings if you know where to look, but some of the less intensively used areas still host wading birds such as lapwing.

 Our Coastline